thomasjsn/StdoutBlogPostIndex/README.md

 Custom MediaWiki special page extension for https://www.stdout.no, based on [Newest Pages](https://www.mediawiki.org/wiki/Extension:Newest_Pages).

-Created a special page where pages in the NS_BLOG namespace is listed chronologically, grouped by year and month, like this:
+This extension creates a special page where pages in the NS_BLOG namespace is listed chronologically, grouped by year and month, like this:

 **June 2020**
 * A blog post